Learning time-dependent and integro-differential collision operators from plasma phase space data using differentiable simulators: Results

 \subsection{Time-Dependent Advection-Diffusion Operator}

 For the study of a time-dependent advection-diffusion operator we use as test-bench the relaxation of an isotropic waterbag distribution to a normal distribution.
-Since the evolving background distribution is isotropic, the FP operator can be defined only along the parallel and perpendicular direction of propagation of the particle, meaning we only need to learn $A_\parallel(v)$, $D_\parallel(v)$, and $D_\perp(v)$.
+Since the evolving background distribution is isotropic, the FP operator can be defined only along the directions parallel and perpendicular to the propagation of the particle, meaning we only need to learn $A_\parallel(v)$, $D_\parallel(v)$, and $D_\perp(v)$.

-In Figure~\ref{fig:AD-sim1-comparisons}(a) we showcase the operators retrieved via 3 methods: \textit{Tracks} - estimated from particle tracks (according to the process described in ~\ref{app:estimation_of_coefficients_from_tracks}); \textit{PS-Tensor}: using the phase space evolution of sub-populations and considering a discrete operator (as described in Section~\ref{methods:time_dependent_advection_diffusion_operator} using 7 initial sub-populations listed in ~\ref{app:subpopulation_sampling}); \textit{PS-NN}: similar to PS-Tensor while parameterizing the operator NNs.
+In Figure~\ref{fig:AD-sim1-comparisons}(a) we showcase the operators retrieved via 3 methods: \textit{Tracks} -- estimated from particle tracks (according to the process described in \ref{app:estimation_of_coefficients_from_tracks}); \textit{PS-Tensor} -- using the phase space evolution of subpopulations and considering a discrete operator (as described in Section~\ref{methods:time_dependent_advection_diffusion_operator} using the 7 initial subpopulations listed in~\ref{app:subpopulation_sampling}); \textit{PS-NN} -- similar to PS-Tensor while parameterizing the operator with NNs.

 For the Tracks case, we observe a very smooth behaviour for regions with a large statistics (low $v$, large number of particles) while observing significant noise for higher $v$ (region with poor particle statistics).
 For the PS-Tensor case, curves are not as smooth, and the values obtained for the diffusion coefficients (specially at smaller $t$) are higher than those estimated from the tracks.
 The zero-valued entries at high $v$ are an artifact of the absence of statistics during training, and do not require further interpretation.
-Finally, for the PS-NN case we obtain smoother curves (given the inheritance smoothing introduced by the NN) and which seem to be more in agreement with PS-Tensor case.
+Finally, for the PS-NN case we obtain smoother curves (given the inheritance smoothing introduced by the NN) which seem to be more in agreement with PS-Tensor case.

 From Figure~\ref{fig:AD-sim1-comparisons}(b) we clearly observe that the background distribution function is evolving over time, starting as an initial waterbag distribution and relaxing towards a thermal distribution.
 This evolution of the background distribution function is what leads to time-dependent advection-diffusion coefficients.